matrix-org/matrix-content-scanner/README.md

 MCS allows for arbitrary scanning of content hosted on Matrix.
 When a Matrix client requests media from a Matrix content repository, it may be necessary to run antivirus software or other checks on the file.
-MCS provides a mechanism as follows:
+MCS provides mechanisms for:
+ - Downloading clean media
+ - Retrieving scan results without downloading media

+Downloading media follows these steps:
- 1. The Matrix client requests media from the media repository.
+ 1. The Matrix client requests media from MCS.
- 2. The media repository queries the MCS instance for an indication as to whether the file has been scanned.
- 3. If the content has been scanned and marked clean, the media is sent to the Matrix client.
+ 1. If the media has not previously been scanned, the MCS requests media from the Matrix media repository, downloads it and scans it with the configured script.
- 4. Otherwise, the Matrix client will need to invoke MCS directly in order to scan the file.
-Go to step 1.
+ 1. If safe, the scanned media is returned to the client, otherwise the error code 403 is returned.

+Retrieving scan results follows the same steps but exposes a different API, as explained in the [API section](#API).

 # Running
 MCS runs on node.js as an [express.js](https://expressjs.com) HTTP server exposed on the configured port.